Esox: Diet

-Angling
+Angling and handling methods

 Effective methods for catching this hard-fighting fish include dead baits, live baits, and lure fishing.
-Pike can easily be damaged when handled since they are not as robust as their reputation would suggest.
-Colour of lure can be influenced by water clarity and weather conditions.
+Pike can easily be damaged when handled since they are not as robust as their reputation would suggest and have a very sensitive slime coat.
 Since pike have numerous sharp teeth it is wise to take extreme care when unhooking them.
 The use of a wet leather gauntlet and surgical forceps to remove hooks is highly recommended on safety grounds.

 If practicing catch and release fishing, care for the pike should be the pike angler's utmost concern.
-The formerly recommended practice of grasping a pike by its eye sockets (misinterpreted as "its eyes") resulted in numerous released pike that quickly died from inability to see prey any longer.
+The formerly recommended practice of grasping a pike by its eye sockets (misinterpreted as "its eyes") resulted in numerous released pike that quickly died from the inability to see prey any longer.
 The current recommended method of grasping pike is to close the hand firmly over the gill covers, and to make the period of handling as short as possible before release.
 Grabbing a pike by the gill covers is not feasible when a pike is very big, but it is easy to handle a pike by inserting the fingers at the bottom of the gill opening and grabbing the lower jaw.
 Big pike should also be supported at the belly.
 When a pike is held this way it is also easier to keep the mouth open to remove a hook.
-Some anglers now use special grips to grab the pike's front lower jaw, which can add to the safety of an anglers because of the danger imposed by the hooks of the lure or tackle and the pike's teeth.
-However these can cause serious damage to a pike's lower jaw.
+Some anglers now use special grips to grab the pike's front lower jaw, which can add to the safety of an angler because of the danger imposed by the hooks of the lure or tackle and the pike's teeth.
+However, these can cause serious damage to a pike's lower jaw.
 The Pike Anglers Club was formed in 1977 to campaign for the preservation of pike and the sport of pike fishing.